2024-2025 Academic Catalog

 Instructional Contact Hours: (3 Lec, 3 Crd)

-Types of financial management decisions that firms make, the environment in which decisions are made, the available choices and decision criteria, and valuation consequences of these choices.
-Determination of a firms optimal debt- equity ratio, estimation of cost of capital, evaluation of capital investments, divided policy, and sources of financing.
-Must have a grade of C or better in prerequisite of FIN 3134.
-Sophomore Standing required.
+This course provides the understanding of the types of financial management decisions that firms make, the environment in which decisions are made, the available choices and decision criteria, and valuation consequences of these choices through financial analytical modeling.
+Determination of a firm’s optimal debt- equity ratio, estimation of cost of capital, evaluation of capital investments, payout policies, merger and acquisition decision-making, and sources of financing with emphasis on identifying and mitigating potential agency conflicts.
+Pre: Sophomore standing.

 Prerequisite(s): FIN 3134